District 7 (Langlade, Marinette, Oconto, Outagamie, Shawano and Waupaca counties)

 District 5 (Adams, Fond du Lac, Green Lake, Juneau, Marquette, Waushara and Winnebago counties)

-Sally is a UW–River Falls graduate working as a dairy consultant at Star Blends.
+Sally is a UW–Madison graduate working as a dairy consultant at Star Blends.
 She has served as the Juneau County YFA chair since 2014 and is a Class VI Farm Bureau Leadership Institute graduate.
 In her free time, Turpin enjoys helping on her home farm, previously a dairy now raising beef cow-calf pairs.

 District 6 (Brown, Calumet, Door, Kewaunee, Manitowoc and Sheboygan counties)